 - 221. Interpretation: what is an article in a periodical publication - 222.
-Public use and enjoyment copying for public exhibition - 223.
-Public use and enjoyment publicising public exhibition - 224.
-Public use and enjoyment performing for public exhibition - 225.
-Public use and enjoyment making collection available on network of public collection - 226.
-Research or study copying and communicating material for users of public collection - 227.
-Research or study copying originals for use on premises of public collection - 228.
+Public use and enjoyment copying for public exhibitions - 223.
+Public use and enjoyment publicising public exhibitions - 224.
+Public use and enjoyment performing for public exhibitions - 225.
+Public use and enjoyment making public collection available on internal network - 226.
+Research or study copying or communicating material for users of public collections - 227.
+Research or study copying originals for use on premises of public collections - 228.
 Research or study copying or communicating unpublished thesis in university library or archive - 229.
-Research, study or publication copying or communicating unpublished old material in public collection - 230.
-Publication publishing unpublished old authorial works in public collection - 231.
-Publication communicating, performing, etc., authorial work published under section 230 - 232.
-Preservation and replacement copying material in public collection
+Research, study or publication copying or communicating unpublished old material in public collections - 230.
+Publication publishing unpublished old authorial works in public collections - 231.
+Publication communicating, performing, etc., authorial works published under section 230 - 232.
+Preservation and replacement copying material in public collections - 233.
+Administration copying or communicating material in public collections - 234.
+Supplying copies of published literary, dramatic or musical works or articles between libraries and archives - 235.
+Protection of libraries and archives when infringing copies made on machines installed by them - 236.
+Copying online material for National Library Board collection